Red Sox Hall of Fame 2B Doerr dies at 99

 That's when Doerr met Williams, then a brash kid out of high school.

-After the 1936 season in San Diego, Doerr spent the winter fly fishing for steelhead in Oregon, where he fell in love with the teacher in the one-room schoolhouse after meeting her at a dance.
-The next spring Doerr was called up to the Red Sox to join future Hall of Fame stars Joe Cronin, Jimmy Foxx and Lefty Grove.
+After the 1936 season in San Diego, Doerr spent the winter fly-fishing for steelhead in Oregon, where he fell in love with the teacher in the one-room schoolhouse after meeting her at a dance.
+The next spring Doerr was called up to the Red Sox to join future Hall of Fame stars Joe Cronin, Jimmie Foxx and Lefty Grove.

 After the following season, Doerr and Monica Roseman Terpin were married.
 Except for the 1945 season, which he spent in the Navy, Doerr and his family returned from Boston every winter to the Rogue River community of Illahe, which he described as akin to turning the clock back 100 years, with cabins lit by kerosene lamps and heated by wood stoves and no indoor plumbing.